powsybl/powsybl.github.io/docs/tools/index.md

 ### config-name
 Use the `--config-name` parameter to set the configuration file's basename.
 This basename is used to find the configuration file in the specified `iTools` configuration directory.

-### parallel
-Use the `--parallel` parameter to run the command in parallel.
-This option is supported by only few commands.

 # Available commands
 The `iTools` commands are discovered at runtime: depending of the jars present in the classpath, some commands could be